 Wireless Mode The wireless mode supports 802.11b/g/n mixed operation.
-It is compatible with the most common wireless bands.
 Channel HT Mode The default channel bandwidth is 40 MHz.
-A larger channel can provide better transmit quality and speed.
-Extension Channel Specify the upper channel or lower channel selection.
-It may influence the Auto channel function.
-Channel / Frequency The channel availability is determined by the country's regulations.
+A larger channel can provide better transmit quality and speed, while 20 MHz channel bandwidth affords higher stability at farther distances.
+Extension Channel When operating with a 40 MHz channel, this specifies which additional wireless channel is to be used.
+Selecting Auto allows the device to select the optimum channel.
+Channel / Frequency The channel availability is determined by the United State's law to ensure compliance with FCC regulation.
 The device operates in the 2.4GHz spectrum.
-Auto Place a check mark to enable Auto channel selection.
-AP Detection AP Detection can help to select a best channel by scanning the nearby area.
-Current Profile Configure up to four different SSIDs; it allows for the division of clients into separate groups to access the network.
+Please select "United States".
+AP Detection AP Detection can help to select a best channel by scanning the nearby area for other access points and the channels that they are broadcasting on.
+Current Profile Configure up to eight different SSIDs; it allows for the division of clients into separate groups to access the network.
 Press Edit to configure the profile and place a check to enable an additional SSID.
 Profile Isolation Restrict client communications with different VID by selecting the Radio button.
 Accept / Cancel Press Accept to confirm the changes or Cancel to return to the previous settings.

 Accept does not apply the changes - you must go to Status -> Save / Load to apply the new settings.
-Please refer to Chapter 4.1 for more information.
+Please refer to Chapter 6.1 for more information.
 SSID Profile